 A substantial portion of our clients are concentrated in the travel industry and the banking, financial services and insurance, or BFSI, industry.
-In fiscal 2006 and fiscal 2005, 30.9% and 28.9% of our revenue and 42.3% and 47.3% of our revenue less repair payments were derived from clients in the travel industry.
-During the same periods, clients in the BFSI industry contributed 55.6% and 61.4% of our revenue and 39.1% and 36.8% of our revenue less repair payments.
+In fiscal 2007 and 2006, 22.8% and 33.1% of our revenue and 36.6% and 45.4% of our revenue less repair payments were derived from clients in the travel industry.
+During the same periods, clients in the BFSI industry contributed 61.8% and 55.6% of our revenue and 38.7% and 39.1% of our revenue less repair payments.
 Our business and growth largely depend on continued demand for our services from clients in these industries and other industries that we may target in the future, as well as on trends in these industries to outsource business processes.
 A downturn in any of our targeted industries, particularly the travel or BFSI industries, a slowdown or reversal of the trend to outsource business processes in any of these industries or the introduction of regulation which restricts or discourages companies from outsourcing could result in a decrease in the demand for our services and adversely affect our results of operations.

 Other developments may also lead to a decline in the demand for our services in these industries.
-For example, consolidation in any of these industries or acquisitions, particularly involving our clients, may decrease the potential number of buyers of our services.
+For example consolidation in any of these industries or acquisitions, particularly involving our clients, may decrease the potential number of buyers of our services.
 Any significant reduction in or the elimination of the use of the services we provide within any of these industries would result in reduced revenue and harm our business.
 Our clients may experience rapid changes in their prospects, substantial price competition and pressure on their profitability.
 Although such pressures can encourage outsourcing as a cost reduction measure, they may also result in increasing pressure on us from clients in these key industries to lower our prices, which could negatively affect our business, results of operations, financial condition and cash flows.